-Subunit pPfog2a refers to areas where white intrusions are more heterogeneous due to the presence of many partially assimilated enclaves and 10 to 30% biotite ± hornblende schlierens in the rock.
-In these heterogeneous areas, samples are similar to migmatitic rocks of the pPfog1 unit, however, there is no real banding in outcrop or fresh exposure.
-Accessory minerals include allanite, chlorite, apatite, muscovite, zircon and tourmaline.
+Subunit pPfog2a refers to areas where whitish intrusions of the Fougeraye Complex are more heterogeneous due to the presence of many partially assimilated enclaves and 10 to 30% biotite ± hornblende schlieren in the rock.
+In these heterogeneous areas, samples are similar to migmatitic rocks of the pPfog1 unit; however, there is no real banding in outcrop or on a fresh surface.
+Accessory minerals include allanite, chlorite, apatite, muscovite, zircon and tourmaline

-|Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Inherited Age (Ma)||(+)||(-)||Reference(s)|
+|Unit||Sample Number||Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Inherited Age (Ma)||(+)||(-)||Reference(s)|

-Migmatitic rocks of the Fougeraye Complex are spatially associated with gneiss of the Kangiqsualujjuaq Complex, with which they are in gradual and poorly defined contact.
-Banding of migmatitic rocks of unit pPfog1 is irregular, undulating, discontinuous and often chaotic, distinguishing it from the straighter and more regular banding of gneiss.
-Intrusive rocks of unit pPfog2 are similar to the leucosome of the pPfog1 migmatites.
-The rocks of the Fougeraye Complex contain gneiss enclaves of the Kangiqsualujjuaq Complex.
+Migmatitic rocks of the Fougeraye Complex are spatially associated with gneisses of the Kangiqsualujjuaq Complex, with which they are in gradual and poorly defined contact.
+Banding of migmatitic rocks of unit pPfog1 is irregular, undulating, discontinuous and commonly chaotic, distinguishing it from the straighter and more regular banding of gneiss.
+The intrusive rocks of unit pPfog2 are similar to the leucosome of the pPfog1 migmatites.
+The rocks of the Fougeraye Complex contain orthogneiss enclaves of the Kangiqsualujjuaq Complex.
 The change in composition, from tonalite to granite, can be linked to the composition of the gneiss of the Kangiqsualujjuaq Complex.
 The observations presented above support that the rocks of the Fougeraye Complex result from the partial melting of these gneisses.
 Thus, the tonalites and granites of the pPfog2 unit could correspond to an evolved, late phase (ultrametamorphic granite) related to the partial melting phenomenon that gave rise to this complex (Mathieu et al., 2018).

 Does not apply.